 Third, dip it in a bucket of butter

 That’s right!
 There’s no light buttering over at Ree’s party.
 Those cobs were dunked in a huge bucket of melted butter.
 When I saw that photo, I actually cheered.
 Corn and butter are like the beach and sunshine—the perfect pair for a perfect summer day.

 Corn is just one of the many delicious dishes Ree likes to serve over the Fourth of July.
+Maybe she’ll even engrave the recipe into her line of wooden recipe cards.
 If you’re inspired to throw a patriotic party of your own, here are Ree Drummond’s signature Fourth of July dishes.